-- 2 cups Bob's Red Mill 1 for 1 Gluten-Free Flour
+- 2 cups Bob's Red Mill 1 to 1 Gluten-Free Flour

 - 1.5 teaspoons baking powder

-- In a large bowl, mash the bananas.
-Whisk in the eggs, canola oil and vanilla.
+In a large bowl, mash the bananas.
+Whisk in the eggs, oil, almond milk, and vanilla.
 Stir in the coconut sugar and mix well.